drone-runners/drone-runner-kube/content/examples/service/mysql.md

 # Basic Example

 In the below example we demonstrate a pipeline that launches a MySQL service container.
-The database server will be available at `database:3306`, where the hostname matches the service container name.
+The server will be available at `localhost:3306`.

-{{< highlight yaml "hl_lines=10-16" >}}
+{{< highlight yaml "linenos=table,hl_lines=11-17" >}}
 kind: pipeline
+type: kubernetes
 name: default

 steps: